inexorgame-obsolete/wiki-mirror/How-to-contribute.md

 ### Experiments allowed

 Experiments are allowed and encouraged.
 But: use your own branch and don't be upset if it don't find it's way into the master branch.
+If a feature is not a core functionality or controversial, better develop it as a plugin.

 ### Develop modular, clean and document your work